Learning to Play Two-Player Perfect-Information Games without Knowledge: Reinforcement Heuristic to Improve Learning Performance

 \subsubsection{Additive and Multiplicative Depth Heuristics}

 Now we offer the following reinforcement heuristic: the \emph{depth heuristic}.
 It consists in giving a better value to the winning states close to the start of the game than to the winning states far from the start.
-Reinforcement learning with the depth heuristic, it is learning the duration of matches in addition to their results.
+Reinforcement learning with the depth heuristic is learning the duration of matches in addition to their results.
 This learned information is then used to try to win as quickly as possible and try to lose as late as possible.
-The hypothesis of this heuristic is that a state close to the end of the game has a more precise value than a state more distant and that the duration of the game is easily learned.
-Under this assumption, with this heuristic, we will take less risk to try to win as quickly as possible and to lose as late as possible.
-In addition, with a long game, a player in difficulty will have more opportunities to regain the upper hand.
+If learning durations can be done, this should reduce the length of games and therefore speed up learning (by increasing the number of matches played in the same time but also by reducing the propagation time of end-of-game information to the start-of-game states).
+Seeking to lose for as long as possible helps avoid missing out on potential long-term wins (even if it makes games last longer).

 We propose two realizations of the depth heuristic: the \emph{additive depth heuristic}, that we denote by $\hfp$, and the\emph{ multiplicative depth heuristic}, that we denote by $\hfp'$.
 The evaluation function $\hfp$ returns the value $l$ if the first player wins, the value $-l$ if the second player wins, and $0$ in case of a draw, with $l=P-p+1$ where $P$ is the maximum number of playable actions in a game and $p$ is the number of actions played since the beginning of the game.
 For the game of Hex, $l$ is the number of empty cells on the board plus $1$.
-For the games where $P$ is very large or difficult to compute, we can instead use $l=\max\left(1,\tilde{P}-p\right)$ with $\tilde{P}$ a constant approximating $P$ (close to the empirical average length of matches).The evaluation function $\hfp'$ is identical except that $l$ satisfies $l=\frac{\tilde{P}}{p}$. \begin{rem} Note that the idea of fast victory and slow defeat has already been proposed but not used in a learning process~\citep{CazenaveSST16}. \end{rem}
+For the games where $P$ is very large or difficult to compute, we can instead use $l=\max\left(1,\tilde{P}-p\right)$ with $\tilde{P}$ a constant approximating $P$ (close to the empirical maximum length of matches).
+The evaluation function $\hfp'$ is identical except that $l$ satisfies $l=\frac{P'}{p}$, and $P'$ can be the exact or empirical average length of matches. \begin{rem} Note that the idea of fast victory and slow defeat has already been proposed but not used in a learning process~\citep{CazenaveSST16}. \end{rem}